AriPra67/Silent-Ronin/README.md

 ### Running the Project

-1. Go into 'Build' file and run the .exe
+1. Go into 'ReleaseFiles' folder and run the .exe

 or